-During the courses of study, students will be given many tasks that are designed to increase knowledge and skills of the course material.
-It is important that all of these tasks are completed to the best of the student's ability in order to obtain maximum benefit from the courses.
-Only some of the tasks that students complete will be assessable but it is a requirement to complete all set work including homework; and submit it to the teacher on the due date.
+During the courses of study, students will be given many tasks that are designed to increase their knowledge and skills of the course material.
+All these tasks must be completed to the best of the student's ability to obtain maximum benefit from the courses.
+Only some of the tasks that students complete will be assessable, but it is a requirement to complete all set work including homework, and submit it to the teacher on the due date.